Erlam v Rahman: Judicial review

 The Representation of the People Act 1983 does not provide for decisions of the election court to be challenged.
 However, in R v Cripps, ex parte Muldoon [1984] QB 68 the divisional court of Robert Goff LJ and Mann J decided that decisions of a local election court may be judicially reviewed.

 An application for permission to bring a judicial review was made by Lutfur Rahman in July 2015, with a hearing held on 26 January 2016.
 The application was made in the hopes of reducing Rahman's incapacity from holding elective office from five years to three years.
 While maintaining that many of the election court findings were wrong, the application acknowledged that challenges may only be made on those conclusions which amount to error of law.
-The court findings that canvassers were paid in contravention of section 111 of the 1983 Act, and that Rahman is guilty of bribery personally and by his agent in contravention of section 113, were challenged on the basis that they were reached without sufficient evidence such that it amounts to an error of law, and that the commissioner erred when interpreting the provision on bribery.
+The election court's findings that canvassers were paid in contravention of section 111 of the 1983 Act, and that Rahman is guilty of bribery personally and by his agent in contravention of section 113, were challenged on the basis that they were reached without sufficient evidence such that it amounts to an error of law, and that the commissioner erred when interpreting the provision on bribery.
 A challenge was made to the finding of undue spiritual influence on the basis that the Commissioner's conclusion was contrary to precedent, and incompatible with Article 9 or Article 10 of the European Convention on Human Rights, or both.
-The divisional court of Lloyd LJ and Supperstone J granted Rahman permission to launch a judicial review on the undue spiritual influence finding because the law had not been tested for over a century, but rejected the other two challenges, as a result leaving in place Rahman's five year ban from elective office even if he is successful in a judicial review.
-The judicial review application was closed following the non-payment of court fee.
+The divisional court of Lloyd LJ and Supperstone J granted Rahman permission to bring a judicial review on the undue spiritual influence finding because the law had not been tested for over a century, but rejected the other two challenges, as a result leaving in place Rahman's five year ban from elective office even if he were to be successful in a judicial review.
+The judicial review application was closed following the non-payment of the court fee.